 UC San Diego Health Sciences faculty and staff attended an Open House at the East Campus Office Building, including refreshments, tours, and door prizes, on November 18th from 2:00 pm to 5:00 pm.

-Located east of Interstate 5 on the La Jolla Medical Center campus, the building is a 3-minute walk from Thornton Hospital and is near other clinical and translational science facilities, such as Moores UCSD Cancer Center.
+Located east of Interstate 5 on the La Jolla Medical Center campus, the building is a 3-minute walk from Thornton Hospital and is near other clinical and translational science facilities, such as UC San Diego Moores Cancer Center.
 The three-floor building is expected to earn a Silver Certification from the United States Green Building Council, based on features like spectrally selective, insulated glass panes, plus high-efficiency cooling systems and water usage.
 The total area dedicated to the CTRI is approximately 25,000 sf on the first floor, of which 8,000 sf is devoted to clinical research.

 The CTRI facility consolidates all of our outpatient services (adult and pediatric) into one patient- and researcher-friendly space.
 The hallway along the exterior wall of the building was oriented so that research subjects could view the landscaped outdoors and natural daylight on the way to an exam room.
 The exam rooms were clustered to break down the scale of the clinic while still affording proximity to the central nurses’ station.
 Since family or friends of research subjects may be waiting for extended periods of time, the reception and waiting areas were segmented to form a seating environment that is secluded from view from the main building lobby and away from the activity of the reception desk.